ZGA2519/PyVRP_zone_checker/README.md

 # Forked Repo - [PyVRP]

 This is a fork of [PyVRP](https://github.com/PyVRP/PyVRP).
-It includes modifications for Zone checher.
+It includes modifications for Zone checker.

 ## Usage
 you can add zone by add another section in .vrp file